Skip to main content

 Do I really need Vollkasko for my electric car?

 For a new or financed EV, Vollkasko is the safer choice.
-The battery can be totaled by minor collision damage that a workshop would simply repair on a petrol car, and you do not want a 10,000 EUR bill landing on you.
-For older EVs (over six years) with low residual value, Teilkasko plus a charging-cable add-on is often enough.
+Even minor collision damage can total the battery because the pack is structurally part of the chassis.
+For older EVs over six years old with low residual value, Teilkasko plus a charging-cable add-on is often enough.

 What happens if I damage the battery by using the wrong charger?

 Most basic policies treat that as an operating error and refuse to pay.
-Look for tariffs labelled Allgefahrendeckung or Bedienfehler-Schutz: those cover deep-discharge, wrong-cable, and incompatible-charger incidents.
-HUK24, AdmiralDirekt and AXA all offer this as an option in 2026.
+Look for tariffs labelled Allgefahrendeckung or Bedienfehler-Schutz: those cover deep-discharge, wrong-cable and incompatible-charger incidents.
+Many direct and branch-based insurers offer this as an add-on in 2026.
+It usually costs a small two-figure sum per year and is worth it.

 Does my Wallbox need its own insurance?

 Sometimes.
-A fixed-install Wallbox is usually covered by your Gebaeudeversicherung (building insurance).
-A portable charger is treated as household contents (Hausratversicherung).
-EV car-insurance riders cover charging-equipment theft and damage in transit.
-Check all three before buying anything extra: double cover (Mehrfachversicherung) is regulated under §§78-79 VVG of the German Insurance Contract Act, so you can only claim once for the same loss even if you pay premium on both.
+A fixed-install Wallbox is usually covered by your Gebäudeversicherung (building insurance).
+A portable charger counts as household contents (Hausratversicherung) or falls under an EV car-insurance rider.
+Check all three before buying anything extra: double cover (Mehrfachversicherung) is regulated under §§78-79 VVG, so you can only claim once for the same loss even if you pay premium on both policies.

 How much THG-Quote money can I claim in 2026?

 Provider-dependent.
-The 2026 fixed-rate (Fix-Praemie) sits roughly in the 280-330 EUR range, with spot-market offers sometimes lower.
-Since 17 April 2026 the Umweltbundesamt charges a processing fee of about 94.60 to 6,500 EUR per application that providers typically deduct from the headline premium, so the net payout is usually around 200 to 300 EUR.
+The 2026 fixed-rate (Fix-Praemie) sits typically in the 280-330 EUR range, with spot-market offers sometimes lower.
+Since 17 April 2026 the Umweltbundesamt charges a processing fee (framework roughly 94.60 to 6,500 EUR per application, depending on volume) that mainly hits the bundlers; many providers still advertise around 300 EUR.
+Get the net offer in writing before you sign.
 The payout is tax-free for private owners.
-ADAC and AutoBild publish fresh provider comparisons every January.

 Is the 2035 Kfz-Steuer exemption still in place?

 Yes.
-After the recent extension, pure-electric cars first registered between 18 May 2011 and 31 December 2030 are exempt through 31 December 2035 (§3d KraftStG).
-The exemption is now decoupled from the original purchase year, so a 2026 EV gets nearly the full ten-year run.
+The extension was enacted by the Bundestag on 4 December 2025.
+Pure-electric cars first registered between 18 May 2011 and 31 December 2030 are exempt from vehicle tax through 31 December 2035 (§3d KraftStG).
+An EV registered in 2026 gets nearly the full ten-year run.
+Plug-in hybrids are excluded.

-Can I claim the new 2026 BAFA E-Auto Foerderung?
+Can I claim the new 2026 BAFA E-Auto Förderung?

 If you registered a pure-electric or fuel-cell vehicle on or after 1 January 2026, yes.
-The replacement programme for the old Umweltbonus reopened at BAFA in May 2026.
-Subsidy is up to 6,000 EUR but tiered by household income, and only applies to new registrations from 2026 onwards.
+The replacement programme for the old Umweltbonus (which ended 18 December 2023) opened at BAFA in May 2026, with applications accepted since 19 May 2026.
+The subsidy is up to 6,000 EUR, income-tiered by household taxable income.
+Applications go directly to BAFA.

 I just moved to Germany.
 Can I use my foreign no-claims record (SF-Klasse)?